Posted: 11 April 2012

 Easter at sea

-We are now approaching the last week of the expedition and this time next week we will (hopefully!) be relaxing in the hotel bar in Curacao.
+We are now approaching the last week of the expedition and this time next week we will (hopefully!) be relaxing in the hotel bar in Curaçao.

 In the meantime, we are coring large mass flow deposits off the coast of Martinique.
 These are difficult sites to get material from as they tend to be made up of layers of coarse sand, lying between muddier hemipelagic sediments.
 As a result, there have been a few sites where core recovery has not been as good as we might have wished for.
 This wasn’t helped when we became entangled in an unmarked fish attraction device (FAD) that managed to wrap close to 3 km of line around the drill pipe.
 However, at this present site we have managed to piston core (APC) all the way to a depth of about 200 metres below the seafloor, with close to 100% recovery.
 At that point the sediment became too stiff and we had to switch over to the extended core barrel (XCB), but recovery is still pretty high.

-We missed the traditional Easter bank holiday celebrations in the UK, and had to make do with sitting in the 30-degree sunshine after digesting some of the spectacular cakes provided by the catering staff (see photo).
+We missed the traditional Easter bank holiday celebrations in the UK, and had to make do with sitting in the 30°C sunshine after digesting some of the spectacular cakes provided by the catering staff (see photo).